-The data in this file can be used to develop national 2015 event-level estimates for the U.S. civilian noninstitutionalized population on dental visits as well as expenditures, and sources of payment for these visits.
+The data in this file can be used to develop national 2017 event-level estimates for the U.S. civilian noninstitutionalized population on dental visits as well as expenditures, and sources of payment for these visits.
 The weight assigned to each dental visit reported is the person-level weight of the person who visited the dentist.
 If a person reported several visits, each visit is assigned that individual's person-level weight.
-Estimates of total visits are the sum of the weight variable (PERWT15F) across relevant event records while estimates of other variables must be weighted by PERWT15F to be nationally representative.
-For example, the appropriate estimate for the mean out-of-pocket payment per dental visit can be represented as follows (the subscript 'j' identifies each event and represents a numbering of events from 1 through the total number of events in the file): $\sum W_j X_j / (\sum W_j)$, where,
+Estimates of total visits are the sum of the weight variable (PERWT17F) across relevant event records while estimates of other variables must be weighted by PERWT17F to be nationally representative.
+For example, the appropriate estimate for the mean out-of-pocket payment per dental visit can be represented as follows (the subscript 'j' identifies each event and represents a numbering of events from 1 through the total number of events in the file):

-$W_j = PERWT15F_j$ (full year person weight for the person associated with event j), and $X_j = DVSF15X_j$ (amount paid by self/family for event j)
+$(\sum W_j X_j)/(\sum W_j)$, where, $W_j = PERWT17F_j$ (full year person weight for the person associated with event j), and $X_j = DVSF17X_j$ (amount paid by self/family for event j)

 Estimates and corresponding standard errors (SE) can be derived using an appropriate computer software package for complex survey analysis such as SAS, Stata, SUDAAN or SPSS.
-For information please see meps.ahrq.gov/survey_comp/standard_errors.jsp.
 The tables below contain the event-level estimates for several key variables on this file.